kuhn-lab/kuhn-lab.github.io/index.markdown

 ## 🔬 Research Areas and Missions

-- **Bioproduction**: Accelerating bio-based production.
+- **Bioproduction**: Accelerating bioproduction, streamlining cell development.
-- **Disease diagnostic**: Improving diagnostics of genetic diseases and cancer.
+- **Disease diagnostic**: Advancing diagnostics of genetic diseases and cancer.
-- **Environment**: Enhancing environmental health assessments.
+- **Environment**: Driving high-resolution profiling of environmental microbiomes.

 ### DNA Sequencing Service

-We are also specialized in long read DNA sequencing using Oxford nanopore technologies.
-We are an <a href="https://oxfordnanoporedx.com/about/partners/sequencing-service-providers/institute-of-life-technologies-university-of-applied-sciences-and-arts-western-switzerland-hes-so-valais-wallis" target="_blank" rel="noopener noreferrer">official Oxford Nanopore sequencing service provider</a>.
+We are also specialized in long read DNA sequencing.
+We are an <a href="https://oxfordnanoporedx.com/about/partners/sequencing-service-providers/institute-of-life-technologies-university-of-applied-sciences-and-arts-western-switzerland-hes-so-valais-wallis" target="_blank" rel="noopener noreferrer">official service provider of Oxford Nanopore sequencing</a>.